bikegirl/cosc2325.notes/lectures/assignments/Lab1/lab1-memory-unit.rst

 ..  literalinclude::    /code/Memory/include/Memory.h
     :linenos:

+We may need to alter this specification later.
+We will go over that in class.

 Behavior
 ********

 The methods defined in this class model the behavior of an object constructed from our class.
 We have provided methods to **read** and **write** data in the specification.
 Notice that these methods return nothing.
-SInceit takes time for the memory unit to do it's work, we need a way to model that delay time.
+Since it takes time for the memory unit to do it's work, we need a way to model that delay time.
 In this assignment, we will use a simple integer counter to indicate how long it takes to do the required work.
 You will need to call the **ready** routine a